 In early December the U.S. cybersecurity firm FireEye Inc. announced that it had been the victim of a massive cyber intrusion.
 When FireEye’s investigators set about looking into the origin of the breach, they discovered the attackers had breached FireEye’s defenses through a vulnerability in a product made by one of its software providers named Solarwinds Corp.
 The attackers had managed to insert malware into a software update Solarwinds sent out to its thousands of customers, and any Solarwinds customer who downloaded this malware-infected update unwittingly opened the door to the hackers.

-While it’s exceedingly difficult for a single company to prevent a major nation-state cyber attack, if there’s one lesson to be learned from the Solarwinds fiasco its this: An organization can have the best cybersecurity protection in the world, but if one of their vendors is penetrated then that organization is at risk too.
+While it’s exceedingly difficult for a single company to prevent a major nation-state cyber-attack if there’s one lesson to be learned from the Solarwinds fiasco its this: An organization can have the best cybersecurity protection in the world, but if one of its vendors is penetrated then that organization is at risk too.

 Panorays Panorays specializes in automating third-party security lifecycle management.
 Its platform provides organizations with a rapid thumbs-up or thumbs-down view of supplier cyber risk by inherently combining automated dynamic security questionnaires with external attack surface evaluations and business context.
 Companies using Panorays can dramatically speed their third-party security evaluation process, streamline transparent collaboration between teams and suppliers, eliminate manual questionnaires, gain continuous visibility, and ensure compliance with regulations such as GDPR and NYDFS.
 And because Panorays is a SaaS-based platform, it integrates seamlessly into existing organizational workflows with no installation needed.